michalroots/michalroots.github.io/_posts/2021-12-01-microsolidarity-journey.md

 Let's begin with a bit of context:

 I've been location independent from 2017 and I absolutely love the freedom of being able to move whenever I feel it's the right time to do it.
-There is however a price to pay for that freedom: **the pain of saying goodbye to people dear to your heart, knowing that you might never see them again, because life is unpredictable.**
+There is however a price to pay for that freedom: **the pain of saying goodbye to people dear to your heart, knowing that you might never see them again**.
+Life is unpredictable.

 I admit, that there were times during my travels when I felt quite lonely.
 I did encounter many wonderful Souls, and the connections were intense but also short.
 I lacked continuity.